drim-dev/drimstarter/documents/adrs/backend/0002-outbox-communication.md

 * **Decoupling**: The message sending process must be decoupled from the core business logic to avoid blocking operations.
 * **Transactional Integrity**: Messages should only be sent if the associated business logic is successfully committed.
 * **Developer Productivity**: The approach should be straightforward to implement, test, and maintain in a distributed microservices environment.
+* **Developer Training**: The solution should use message queues to train developers on their usage.

 ## Considered Options